coq-community/hydra-battles/README.md

       - A contribution on _recursive path orderings_ by Evelyne Contejean.

   - Ackermann/*.v
-      - Primitive recursive functions, first-order logic, NN, and PA
+      - Primitive recursive functions, first-order logic, NN, and PA (from Goedel contrib)

+  - MoreAck/*.v
+       -  Complements to the legacy **Ackermann** library
   - Prelude/*.v
       - Various auxiliary definitions and lemmas